-As it turns out, the Beverly House has an illustrious history of hosting famous individuals (and I do mean famous, beyond the likes of all the other celebrities that call Beverly Hills home) and serving as filming grounds for some of the most memorable Hollywood movies.
+As it turns out, the Beverly House has an illustrious history of hosting famous individuals and serving as filming grounds for some of the most memorable Hollywood movies.

 The Beverly House, as we call it today, was designed by Gordon Kaufmann and built in 1926 for banking executive Milton Getz.